parnic/node-screenlogic/README.md

 #### addClient(clientId, senderId)

 Registers to receive updates from controller when something changes.
 Takes a random number `clientId` to identify the client.
-Emits the `poolStatus` event when something changes on the controller. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.
+Emits the `poolStatus` event when something changes on the controller, and the `addClient` event when the request to add a client is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

 #### removeClient(clientId, senderId)

 No longer receive `poolStatus` messages from controller.
+Emits the `removeClient` event when the request to remove a client is acknowledged.
 Takes a random number `clientId` that should match a previously registered client with `addClient`. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

 ### Events